Gloomcaller/freeCodeCamp-Projects/README.md

 ## Credits

-- Special thanks to freeCodeCamp for making learning to code a little easyer day by day.
+- Special thanks to freeCodeCamp for making learning to code a little easier day by day.

 ## Contact